Charitable Donation Value Calculator: 2026 Fair Market Values

 There are a few rules to keep in mind when valuing donated items.
 For the full breakdown, see our understanding fair market value guide and IRS Publication 561.

-Use what buyers would actually pay, not what you paid.
+Use what buyers would actually pay.
 A shirt you bought for $50 might sell for $4 at your local Goodwill. $4 is the FMV, not $50.

 Condition matters.
 IRS Publication 526 says clothing and household items must generally be in "good used condition or better" to qualify for a deduction.
 Stained, torn, or broken items usually don't qualify.
 There is a narrow exception: you can deduct an item not in good condition if you claim more than $500 for the item and include a qualified appraisal with your Form 8283 Section B.